davegutz/myStateOfCharge/SOC_Particle/README.md

 The shunt device and wiring are prime reliable.
 This is a declaration that the system cannot detect or replace them.
 However, failure is tested and the failure modes are graceful.
 For example, there is 'quiet' logic that detects disconnected wiring and/or shunt failure and displays a 'conn' status on the OLED.

 Note that an important feature of this scheme is annunciation and user intervention.
 Once the triplex logic isolates a failure it is in a mode where further isolation is not much better than a coin toss.
 How do you choose between two different wristwatches telling different time?
-If the user repairs a failure soon after annunciation then exposure to multiple failure scenario is negligible.
+If the user physically repairs a failure soon after annunciation then exposure to multiple failure scenario is negligible.

 Power loss is a normal event.
 They are caused by user action and by the BMS.
 To protect LiFeP04 chemistry, the BMS shuts off charging below 0 C and shuts off usage below 10v.
 Features are added to Count Coulombs and monitor faults in presence of normal power loss occurrence.